rfmajor/ts-autofill/README.md

 ![Popup](./popup.png)

 Fill all the fields according to your needs.
-If `Project prefix` is empty, the first project from the dropdown menu will be used.
+The `Project prefix` field is case-sensitive.
+If it's empty, the first project from the `Customer : Project` dropdown menu will be used.
 After clicking the `Autofill timesheets` button you should see that a new filled row appeared on the page.
 You can click it multiple times to insert additional rows if needed.

 That's it, I hope I made submitting timesheets a little bit more convenient for you :)